Free College Starts Here. Do you qualify? Click here

 18. Is there a limit to the number of times I can take the TEAS?

 The TEAS may be taken three times per academic year, with 30 days between each attempt.
-All testing must occur on campus at Quincy College.
+All testing must occur in person.
+If not taken on a Quincy College campus, an official copy of the score must be received from ATI Testing.
+This may require an additional fee from ATI Testing.

 19. Are there any other requirements once I submit my application?